 With its classic buildings and artistic treasures, it is a popular place to use as a home base when exploring western Colorado.
 Nearby Pikes Peak is one of the most popular destinations in the United States.
 And its place in American Folklore is complete as the inspiration for the song “America The Beautiful.

 Further south, destinations such as Colorado Springs, Great Sand Dunes National Park, and more draw in tourists from all over the world looking for exciting and accessible outdoor experiences.

 Read Some Of Our Popular Colorado Family Blog Posts

 Tips For Family Travel In Colorado

-Our Colorado Guide will give you the breakdown for what you need to know about family travel to Colorado.
+Our Colorado Guide will give you the breakdown of what you need to know about family travel to Colorado.

 - The capital of Colorado is Denver.
 Denver is known as the Mile-High City because of its elevation above sea level.

 - The topography of Colorado is all over the map.
 Running down the center of the state is the epic Rocky Mountains.
 This means that much of the area east of the mountains are in a desert climate while areas within and west of the mountains often see abundant precipitation leading to some epic snowfalls that make Colorad0 such a popular ski destination.